otabuzzman/pj2aws/README.md

 make S2run 2>&1 | tee S2run.out
 ```

 Launch more T2 instances and configure a PJ2 cluster parallel computer.
 Prepare them as described above and setup a Tracker on one of them.
 This is the frontend node.
-The remaining instances are backend nodes.
-Execute a Launcher on each.
+Execute a Launcher on each of the remaining instances.
+These are the backend nodes.
 Run the S2 examples on the frontend node (notice issue #1):
 ```
 # On each backend node
 export LFLAGS="tracker=172.31.19.89 command=\"java -classpath pj2/lib\""